 Beef Brisket Tacos

-2 ounces/pound of liquid smoke (recommend Claude's Brisket Marinade Sauce)
+2 ounces liquid smoke per pound of meat (recommend Claude’s Brisket Marinade Sauce)

 2 bay leaves